Flying Days and Bookings for Groups, Districts and Regions

 In addition to the general Flying Day there are some section specific options:

 - We currently don't have a formal Joey Scout program.
 While we will fly Joeys, we don't actively promote it as an activity.
 First there is an additional cost as there must be an adult in addition to the pilot on each flight of up to two Joeys.
 Also it can be a overwhelming experience for some.
 In order to ensure proper fitting of the alignment of the upper seatbelt, most Joeys will require the use of a booster seat.
 There are some ground based opportunities - a walkaround and sitting in a small aircraft, and airfield walk seeing many different types of aircraft as well as facilities including the windsock, runways and taxiways, and also there is the nearby Australian National Aviation Museum which has a range of historical civilian and military aircraft and engines on display.

-- For the Venturer Scouts there is a Venturer Award Pursuit Challenge program that starts at a general Flying Day, progresses with more advanced aviation concepts and some basic flight planning, think of it as a hike in the sky, and finally a complete flying lesson
+- For the Venturer Scouts there is the Level 6 (Venturer Award) program which is covered in three parts a) basic aviation concepts and some basic flight planning, think of it as a hike in the sky, b) an individual flight planning activity, and c) a complete flying lesson

 What is the cost and how do we pay

 - The cost for a general Flying Activity Day at Moorabbin is $60 per participant plus $0.50 booking fees including a flight in a light aircraft.

 - There is an additional charge of $6.50 for Scout Award Scheme Days participants to cover the cost of badges, certificates and other expenses. and Target badge (if achieved).

 - For events at locations other than Moorabbin and additional fee of approximately $10 per participant for each 100 km from Melbourne to cover the cost of ferrying the aircraft.